Singularities

 Using In Recipes

-The different singularity types are defined using NBT data.
+The different singularity types are defined using Data Components.
 This means there is an extra step involved in using a singularity in a crafting recipe.

 What To Do

-You need to use an NBT ingredient for singularities.
-In the NBT tag you need to specify the singularity id.
+You need to use a Data Component ingredient for singularities.
+In the Components tag you need to specify the Singularity ID.

 {